-We grade exchanges based on three main categories of insurance:
+We grade exchanges based on two main categories of insurance:

-- 1. Insurance for fiat funds held by the exchange (FDIC insurance excluded) - 2.
-Formal cybersecurity insurance for cryptoassets - 3.
+- 1. Formal cybersecurity insurance for cryptoassets - 2.
 Self-insured via a "fund" in the case of a hack

 We believe that although self-insurance is a way of ensuring clients via their own balance sheet, a public declaration to compensate users in the case of a hack with a pool a funds is one indicator of quality.